Guggenheim/Collections-API-Spec/constituent.md

 ### `/constituents/{id}`

 Returns the constituent with the corresponding id.
+Additionally the full list of objects connected to this constituent—including images connected to the object—is returned as well.

 #### Example